fedecan-ca/fedecan.ca/docs/en/guide/threadiverse/privacy-lemmy.md

 <!-- Start of content -->

+This page includes includes information on what data is shared with whom, and any relevant privacy and security considerations.

 Federation is a key feature of Lemmy, allowing users to interact with communities across different instances.
-For this to work, some data must be shared across multiple servers.
-See below to understand what data is shared with whom, and any relevant privacy and security considerations.
+For this to work, a minimal amount of data must be shared across multiple servers.
+See below for a full breakdown.

 ### Legend